-What military buyer wouldn’t want to shave nearly a third off the price of a home?
+What military buyer wouldn’t want to shave more than a third off the price of a home?

-Distressed properties sold at an average 29 percent discount in the fourth quarter of 2011, according to RealtyTrac.
-And fortunately for cash-conscious military buyers, VA loans can be used to purchase foreclosure or short sale properties.
+Distressed properties sold at an almost 37 percent discount in March 2017, according to RealtyTrac.
+Fortunately for cash-conscious military buyers, VA loans can be used to purchase foreclosure or short sale properties if the property meets the VA home loan guidelines set by the Department of Veterans Affairs.

 But as experienced agents know, distressed property sales can offer unique challenges.
 Consider these tips for buying distressed properties with VA loans: